Anay-jo/merj/TESTING.md

 **What to expect**:
 - Creates temporary repos in `/tmp/merj-test-cr.*`
+- RAG analysis extracts context from both branches
-- Real CodeRabbit analysis on both branches (may take 30-60 seconds)
+- CodeRabbit analysis on both branches (may take 30-60 seconds)
-- CodeRabbit findings saved to `rag_output/coderabbit_review.json`
+- All findings saved to `rag_output/` directory
-- Claude uses real CodeRabbit findings for analysis
+- Claude uses complete context for intelligent resolution
 - You'll see actual code quality issues and suggestions

 **Example conflict**: JavaScript functions where: